The Da Vinci Code (film): Home media

 All DVD sets include an introduction from director Howard, ten featurettes and other bonus features.
-The Da Vinci Code was also released on UMD for the Sony PlayStation Portable on November 14, 2006.
+The film was also released on UMD for the Sony PlayStation Portable on November 14, 2006.

 In Hong Kong and Korea (Region 3), Australia, New Zealand, Spain and Latin America (DVD region code 4), a version of the two-disc set included an extended edition of the film, featuring over twenty-five minutes of extra footage, bringing the running time to 174 minutes.
 However, there is no regular DVD release of the extended version in the United States or United Kingdom.

 On April 28, 2009, a two-disc Blu-ray edition of the extended version of the film was released in North America.

 On October 11, 2016, a 4K Ultra HD Blu-ray edition was released.

+A limited edition 4K Ultra HD Blu-ray Steelbook will be released on May 19, 2026 to celebrate the film's 20th Anniversary.
+The Steelbook will feature both the theatrical and extended versions of the film.

 Sequels

 Angels & Demons

 The screenwriter Akiva Goldsman, with the help of the Jurassic Park screenwriter David Koepp, adapted Angels & Demons (a 2000 Dan Brown novel published six years before The Da Vinci Code) into a film script, which was also directed by Howard.
 Chronologically, the story takes place before The Da Vinci Code.
 However, the filmmakers re-tooled it as a sequel.
 Hanks reprises his role as Langdon in the film, which was released in May 2009 to moderate (but generally better) reviews.